VuongNM/jekyll-now/_posts/2017-5-20-Hello-World.md

 ---
 layout: post
-title: On Data Science Career
+title: On Data Science
 ---

 I'm Vuong.
 I'm a Data Scientist @ Spiraledge, Inc. I'm building stuffs out here in Saigon, VietNam.

-As a Data Scientist, I build data products.
+** As a Data Scientist, I build data products. **

 The product can be just as small as an averaging number, or as big as a 10-folds boosted tree model.